mcci-catena/bootloader/README.md

 - If a firmware update has been requested, the update image is checked on SPI flash.
 If valid, and properly signed, the application image is copied to program flash.
 If successful, the update request is cleared, and the application is launched.
 - If the application is invalid, and the update image is invalid, the fallback image is checked.
 If valid and properly signed, the fallback image is copied to program flash.
 If successful, the application is launched.
 (See [Bootloader States](#bootloader-states) for a more complete discussion.)

-The boot sequence runs at the 32 MHz clock rate.
+The boot sequence runs at 32 MHz; it then restores the system to the post-reset state prior to launching the application.

 The bootloader enables the SPI flash, including handling external regulators on boards like the 4801.